isidroc/kekulescope/README.md

 ```
 python Kekulescope.py --help
 ```
+It is assumed that the user has access to at least 1 GPU card.

 # Contact
 Please contact Isidro Cortés Ciriano, PhD (isidrolauscher at gmail.com) for further information or suggestions.